 Get a Patch.
 Wear a Patch.

-How does wearing a patch work?
+How displaying a patch will work

 The straightforward act of wearing this patch will proclaim an individual’s commitment to the life-affirming energy and strength that comes from full equality and racial peace.
 It also signifies an unqualified rejection of the soul-damaging corrosiveness of racial hate and aggressive physical and emotional race violence.